Grande Sure: Les Bannettes from Monastère de Chalais

 Half an hour after leaving the meadow, the ridge is reached and the forest gives way to flowery grasslands, juniper, and distant prospects as we emerge onto the upland pastures of les Bannettes to reach a fence, where a path turns off for the summit of the Rochers de Chalves.

 A few metres further on there is a little knoll on the left which is a splendid place for lunch and to recover from the grind of the last hour or so.
 It takes about three hours to reach this point from the car park.
-Below, to the west, there is a fine view of the Isère river as it sweeps round the north-east corner of the Vercors, and ahead the north the cliffs of the Rocheur de Lorzier can be seen to fine effect.
+Below, to the west, there is a fine view of the Isère river as it sweeps round the northern tip of the Vercors, and ahead the north the cliffs of the Rocheur de Lorzier can be seen to fine effect.

 The path continues easily towards the Chalet des Bannettes, a small unwardened refuge tucked under the cliffs around which cattle can often be found grazing.
 The next target is the Col d'Hurtiéres, which is one of the two cols which divides the Grande Sure internal valley into three sections.
 Continuing past the cabin, a valley comes into view on the right with views of Charmant Som peeping through, and once through another fence, there is a junction with the path coming up through from the col de la Charmette.
 We keep going, rising steadily through the pasture, and eventually reach the col (1740 m), some 30 minutes after leaving the refuge, where we are presented with a fine view of the southern flanks of the Grande Sure.